tonyroumi/cse15l-lab-reports/lab-report-2-week-4.md

 This is the code change difference that resolved the __symptom__:
 ![image](https://github.com/tonyroumi/cse15l-lab-reports/blob/main/Lab%20Report%202%20screenshots/file4%20fix.png?raw=true)

 >This error is a __symptom__ because this faulty behavior is explicitly shown.
-The failure-inducing input of string text and a singular "[" very clearly caused an ```StringIndexOutOfBoundsException``` and the program did not compile, therefore we identify it as a __symptom__.
+This failure-inducing input of string text and a singular "[" very clearly caused an ```StringIndexOutOfBoundsException``` and the program did not compile, therefore we identify it as a __symptom__.